 Planned redistribution from depots to individual locations and from larger to smaller locations may be allowed by approval from DC Health and only with the CDC COVID-19 Vaccine Redistribution Agreement completed.
-DC Health Vaccine Operations team will transport vaccine for redistribution according to written protocols/checklist from depots to individual locations and from larger to smaller locations.
+Immunization staff/designated transporter will transport vaccine for redistribution according to written protocols/checklist from depots to individual locations and from larger to smaller locations.
 Vaccine to be transported according to recommended guidelines set forth by CDC/Manufacturer.
 CDC has capacity for centralized distribution to most vaccination provider sites.